 - Occupational Therapy, Psychology, Social Work

 The mental health unit has been designed to enable direct admissions.
-Known consumers with a mental health illness will be able to access the unit directly, through the hospital’s northern garden entrance, or if required through a separate ambulance entry on the hospital’s western side.
+Community mental health teams are able to facilitate known consumers with a mental health illness direct access to the unit, through the hospital's northern garden entrance, or if required through a separate ambulance entry on the hospital's western side.
+Other admissions to the unit are via the emergency department, or where care is transferred from another hospital.

 This will reduce pressure on the emergency department and enable consumers direct and immediate access to the care they need.